philipturner/swift-colab/Documentation/MagicCommands.md

 # Magic Commands

+> TODO: Each should have an example of usage in its description.

 The Swift interpreter has various built-in commands for downloading dependencies and interacting with the operating system.
 These start with `%` and behave like the IPython [magic commands](http://ipython.org/ipython-doc/dev/interactive/magics.html).
 They take the role of inline Shell commands in Python notebooks, which start with `!`.

-Magic commands are implemented in [PreprocessAndExecute.swift](https://github.com/philipturner/swift-colab/blob/main/Sources/JupyterKernel/SwiftKernel/PreprocessAndExecute.swift) and [ProcessInstalls.swift](https://github.com/philipturner/swift-colab/blob/main/Sources/JupyterKernel/SwiftKernel/ProcessInstalls.swift).

 - [Execution Behavior](#execution-behavior)
 - [`%include`](#include)